MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **UTCReplace_AppSessionGuid** - Constant boolean value.
 Always true.

+#### Office.OneNote.Android.App.OneNoteLaunchedNonActivated

+*[This event was previously named OneNote.App.OneNoteLaunchedNonActivated.]*

+Records information about activation state of the App.
+The data is monitored to ensure we identify spikes in activation issues.
+We also analyze the data to find areas of improvement.

+The following fields are collected:

+- **INSTALL_LOCATION** - Indicates if the app is pre-installed or is downloaded from Store

+#### Office.OneNote.Android.ResetStatus

+*[This event was previously named OneNote.ResetStatus.]*

+The signal used to record any issues encountered when a user tries to reset the App.
+The telemetry is used to monitor, detect and fix any issues caused during reset.

+The following fields are collected:

+- **Accounts** - Indicates the types if accounts used for signing-into the App

+- **Generic String Type** - Returns if it is full reset of a notes_light_data reset

+- **LaunchPoint** - The point from where Reset is initiated.
+Possible values: Sign Out Button, Sign-out failure, Intune Triggered

+- **Pass** - Indicates if the Reset was successful

+#### Office.OneNote.Android.SignIn.SignInCompleted

+*[This event was previously named OneNote.SignIn.SignInCompleted.]*

+The critical signal used to ensure sign-in successful or not.
+The telemetry is collected to ensure critical regression detection for OneNote app and service health

+The following fields are collected:

+- **CompletionState** - Final state of sign in - Succeeded or failed.
+And failure cases

+- **EntryPoint** - Indicates from where Sign-In was initiated

+- **Hresult** - Error code

+- **Provider Package ID** - In case of Auto sign in

+- **Result** - Succeeded, Failed, Unknown, Canceled

+- **ServerType** - Returns the type of the server offering the service

+- **SignInMode** - Sign in or Sign up or Auto Sign-in or Sign up accelerated

+#### Office.OneNote.Android.SignIn.SignInStarted

+*[This event was previously named OneNote.SignIn.SignInStarted.]*

+The signal used to indicate any issues encountered while using Message Bar.
+The telemetry is used to monitor, detect and fix any issues caused during interaction with Message Bar

+The following fields are collected:

+- **EntryPoint** - Indicates from where Sign-In was initiated

+- **Result** - Result of the sign-in flow

+- **ServerType** - Returns the type of the server offering the service

+- **SignInMode** - Sign in or Sign up or Auto Sign-in or Sign up accelerated

 #### Office.OneNote.FirstRun.FirstRun

 The critical signal used to ensure new users can successfully launch and run OneNote for the first time.
 The telemetry is collected to ensure critical regression detection for OneNote app and service health.
 If users can't launch the app for the first time, this would trigger a high severity incident.